TanPingZhi/BrainDuck/README.md

 ## Usage
 - Write BrainQuack code in the web interface.
 - Run the code and view the output instantly.
-- Get to hear Donald Trump quack (more voices would have been added but there was insufficient time).

 ## Examples
 - `donald_duck_example.txt`: An example of BrainQuack code.